← All languages

 Description

-Without a block, it returns an Enumerator.
-This method is part of the Enumerable module and works on arrays, hashes, ranges, and other enumerable objects.
+Without a block, flat_map returns an Enumerator.
+This method is part of the Enumerable module.

 Arguments